In case you think 360 reviews are a modern workplace concept, let’s take a moment and examine the history behind them first.

 Gaining the insight of only one person won’t necessarily have an impact on us, because they look at us through their own unique lens.
 The beauty of a 360 performance review means you have the insights of an entire, diverse group.

-If a large percentage of that group feels or sees the same way, that adds a layer of credibility and hopefully more meaningful to the one being reviewed, motivating them to make the necessary changes.
+If a large percentage of that group feels or sees the same way, that adds a layer of and hopefully more meaningful to the one being reviewed, motivating them to make the necessary changes.

 The 360 review process: